Click “OK” to continue or “CANCEL” to stay on the Emprise Bank website.

 But don’t take the bait.
-91% of successful data breaches started with a phishing attach.
+91% of successful data breaches started with a phishing attack.
 Since 2003, more than 1 in 8 Americans have “clicked here,” exposing their online lives to the “bait-and-switch” tactics of identity thieves.
 The financial impact is dramatic as more than $3 billion in assets are drained from their collective accounts annually.

 Spam that’s armed with a spear

 The proliferation of spam filters, designed to screen these deceptive emails out of your inbox before you see them, certainly provides some welcomed protection.
 But it can also lull you into a false sense of security.
 “A lot of people are prone to think that anything that isn’t filtered as junk mail is safe mail,” says Nicole Henley, Information Security Officer at Emprise Bank.
 “But just as our security filters have improved over time, so have the methods employed by phishing thieves.
 Spear phishing is now the state of the art, and it’s very hard not to be taken in by these very customized, personal messages.”

 Where once phishing involved the casting of a very wide net with to achieve a relatively low response rate, today’s identity thieves are tapping social media sources to learn more about their targets.
 The messages they craft are laced with information drawn from your online posts, making them more enticing precisely because they appear to be more relevant to your life.

 How to tell if an email looks “phishy”